gneCoE/Notices/docs/Files/Exam_Instructions.md

 ## Read All Instructions Carefully:

 ### INSTRUCTIONS REGARDING CONNECTIVITY:
-i.
-On Laptop, or on desktop with a webcam, use latest version of modern web browser like Google Chrome, Firefox, Edge for appearing in the End Semester Examination (ESE).
+1. On Laptop, or on desktop with a webcam, use latest version of modern web browser like Google Chrome, Firefox, Edge for appearing in the End Semester Examination (ESE).
 There is no need to install any software / plugin.
-Go through presentation and Video. ii.
-Laptop / Desktop should have RAM not less than 2 GB. iii.
-In case you wish to use Mobile then install hiremee app for Android or iPhone.
-Go through presentation and video. iv.
-If you are able to install app on mobile, that mean your Mobile is supported, else arrange a different Mobile phone, or attempt on Laptop / Desktop with Webcam.
+Go through presentation and Video.
+1. Laptop / Desktop should have RAM not less than 2 GB.
+1. In case you wish to use Mobile then install hiremee app for Android or iPhone.
+Go through presentation and video.
+1. If you are able to install app on mobile, that mean your Mobile is supported, else arrange a different Mobile phone, or attempt on Laptop / Desktop with Webcam.
-v.
-A minimum internet speed of 512 kbps is required. vi.
-Check Internet speed before hand, from sites like: m-Lab or SpeedTest vii.
-Prefer Wired or good WiFi connection on Laptop. viii.
-On mobile ensure location which gives you stable speed not less than 512 kbps. ix.
-Turn off all chat applications / messaging apps / other web browsers.
+1. A minimum internet speed of 512 kbps is required.
+1. Check Internet speed before hand, from sites like: m-Lab or SpeedTest
+1. Prefer Wired or good WiFi connection on Laptop.
+1. On mobile ensure location which gives you stable speed not less than 512 kbps.
+1. Turn off all chat applications / messaging apps / other web browsers.
-x.
-Only in case of power or internet failure, re-enter the same credentials to finish your examination.
-The examination will resume from the same instance where it got disrupted. xi.
-Ensure sufficient (with factor of safety and redundancy) power backup to keep your devices amd Internet running for the duration of examination.
+1. Only in case of power or internet failure, re-enter the same credentials to finish your examination.
+The examination will resume from the same instance where it got disrupted.
+1. Ensure sufficient (with factor of safety and redundancy) power backup to keep your devices amd Internet running for the duration of examination.